List of Totally Spies! episodes: Season 4 (2005–07)

 Season 4 first aired in 2005, in HD on the Voom's Animania HD channel in the United States before it premiered on TF1 in France, on Teletoon in Canada, on Cartoon Network in United States and otherwise internationally in 2006–2007.

 Season 5 (2007–08)

 Season 5 was broadcast on TF1 in France, on Teletoon in Canada, on Animania HD in the United States and otherwise internationally in 2007–2008, then later broadcast on Cartoon Network in 2010.
 It was the last season to be shown in 16:9 high-definition on the Voom's Animania HD channel before it ceased operations in 2009.

-Season 6 (2013–14)
+Season 6 (2013–15)

-The sixth season of Totally Spies! was announced by French television network TF1 in an online article back in 2011 and premiered in September 4, 2013 in France.
+The sixth season of Totally Spies! was announced by French television network TF1 in an online article back in 2011 and premiered on September 4, 2013, in France.
 It was the first season to be produced and broadcast in 16:9 high-definition.

-Season 7 (2024)
+Season 7 (2024–25)

-This season is slated to broadcast in 2024 and is to be co-produced by Gulli, Ollenom of Monello Production, and Discovery Kids Latin America.